JamesKim1227/SimpleShoppingMall/README.md

 # UML
-This is not a total UML Diagram of this project, but a BalanceUI class diagram.
+This is not a total UML diagram of this project, but a BalanceUI class diagram.
 ![Alt text](UML.jpg?raw=true)